Cheddar Bay Biscuits

 Why are my biscuits tough?

 If your biscuits are tough instead of tender you probably overmixed the dough.
-Overmixing the dough develops the gluten in the flour which causes your biscuits to be tough.
+Overmixing the dough develops the gluten in the flour which causes them to be tough.
 Once you add the flour mix it just long enough so it disappears into the dough.

-Stored in an airtight container, homemade biscuits will keep for one to two days at room temperature.
+Stored in an airtight container they will keep for one to two days at room temperature.
 Or, you can tightly wrap them and they will keep for up to a week in the refrigerator.
 You can also freeze biscuits for two to three months as long as they are tightly wrapped.

 Your family is going to love these cheesy biscuits – they are the perfect side dish for any dinner!
 Need some dinner ideas?
 Check out some of our favorite dinner recipes or try some of my other savory bread and biscuit recipes if you’re in a baking mood!